 For a full list of accepted qualifications, visit the official gov.uk website here.

-Autotech Training delivers MOT Tester Training through our approved training providers in four locations: Edinburgh, Glasgow, Nuneaton and Wolverhampton.
-The course providers that we are partnered with deliver the best training available, ensuring that you feel confident when conducting MOT tests, and go on to have a long and successful MOT testing career with your new-found knowledge!
+Autotech Training delivers a wide range of MOT training courses through our approved training providers in four locations: Edinburgh, Glasgow, Nuneaton and Wolverhampton.
+The course providers that we are partnered with deliver the best training available, ensuring that you feel confident and go on to have a long and successful automotive career with your new-found knowledge!
 You can find out more about MOT training courses here.